appKom/watchdog/README.md

 The program will create a table for checkins if it doesn't exist, so don't worry about that

 ### Step 3:
-Run pip install on requirements.txt.
+Run pip install -r requirements.txt.
 That will install all dependencies for the scripts

 ### Step 4:
 Prepare a gmail user that will send out the daily reports.
 Fill in the mail-user, password and what mail will recieve the reports in config.py